-Vulnerability Scanning Registry is a collection of Docker images for running vulnerability scans.
+A collection of Docker images for running vulnerability scans.
 It contains a Generic Scanners Suite image with several integrated scanning modules and a Result Aggregator component that combines results of the scanning modules into a single JSON result that can be shown in the Scan Configurator UI in a user-friendly way.
-The integrated scanning modules are OWASP ZAP [12], w3af [11], and Nmap [13].
+The integrated scanning modules are OWASP ZAP [13], w3af [12], and Nmap [14].
 ZAP and w3af are web application vulnerability scanners.
 When a scan is launched against a targeted website, they use crawlers to scan the website and identify potentially vulnerable pages and endpoints.
 For the detection of injection vulnerabilities, they use crafted payloads in automatic queries and observe the server's output, searching for patterns that would indicate potential vulnerabilities.
 Several server misconfiguration weaknesses can also be detected.
 Nmap is a network reconnaissance tool with vulnerability scanning capabilities.
 It can detect devices on the network and servers (listening ports) running on them, identify versions of the running servers and use various scripts to remotely detect specific vulnerabilities.